GenIE: Generative Information Extraction: Background and Related Work

-Early work had focused on pipeline architecture for oIE.
-In general, these methods first detect the entity mentions present in the text and then, for each pair of entities, in a classification setting, predict the existence of a relation between the two entities and the relation type~\citep{OpDomainInfExtr, clausie}.
-The advent of transformers~\citep{bert, albert, roberta} and pipeline architectures that allow for information to flow between the two subtasks – usually by sharing some parameters of the encoder – have allowed these models to do well the oIE task.
-However, they do come with some general limitations: (i) assuming the existence of a single relation between a pair of entities; (ii) inability to capture the interactions between triplets.

-Much of the current research is focused on studying the oIE problem in the autoregressive generative setting, which seamlessly mitigates the limitations mentioned above~\citep{rebel, regen, seq2seq}.
-For instance, ReGen~\citep{regen} significantly improves upon published results and establishes state-of-the-art results on the dataset used in the WebNLG 2020+ Challenge~\citep{webnlg}.
-Rebel~\citep{rebel}, on the other hand, achieves state-of-the-art performances across a suite of oIE benchmarks.
-Moreover, both of these methods address the problem in a similar formulation that takes the text as input context and generates the output triplets token-by-token in an autoregressive fashion.

-The output triplets in oIE are free-text, while cIE requires the constituent elements of the output triplets to come from the entity and relation sets associated with the KB.
-This makes the cIE task fundamentally harder than oIE, and renders these methods not applicable to the cIE setting.
+While cIE requires the constituent elements of the output triplets to be entities and relations associated with the KB, the output triplets in oIE are free-text.
+This makes the cIE task fundamentally harder than oIE and renders the majority, if not all, oIE methods inapplicable to the cIE setting.
+We report an additional discussion on relevant, but not fundamental, related work on oIE in Appendix~\ref{app:additional_related_work}.

-Finally,~\citet{BrunoTaill} make an effort to describe the many issues with the evaluation of oIE systems in literature and call for a unified evaluation setting for a fair comparison between systems.
-These problems get only exacerbated in cIE where the performance of a model would highly depend on the entity and relation catalogue considered.
-To alleviate some of these issues, we annotate the REBEL dataset~\citep{rebel} with unique textual entity identifiers and textual relation labels, and propose a suite of meaningful evaluation settings while considering an approximately 6 million long entity catalogue comprised of all the entities in the English Wikipedia, and 857 long relation catalogue supported by the dataset.